covalon/covalon/README.md

 In your local `module.json`:

-- Update the version number, using the format `major.minor`, found on **line 8**
+- Update the version number, using the format `major.minor.patch`, found on **line 8**

+  - If you only had to edit existing compendums, update the **patch version**. (`1.0.4 -> 1.0.5`)

-  - For almost everything - new content, changing existing content, etc., update the **minor version**. (`1.0 -> 1.1`)
+  - If you had to add a new compendium, update the **minor version** and reset **patch** to 0. (`1.0.5 -> 1.1.0`)

-  - If Foundry or PF2E gets a major update (i.e. v10 to v11) that completely breaks the module and we have to remake things in their new versions, update the **major version** and reset minor to 0. (`1.1 -> 2.0`)
+  - If Foundry or PF2E gets a major update (i.e. v10 to v11) that completely breaks the module and we have to remake things in their new versions, update the **major version** and reset **minor** and **patch** to 0. (`1.1.6 -> 2.0.0`)

     - Additionally, update the minimum compatibility the Foundry/PF2E version you're on.
 If Foundry broke things, change `minimum` on **line 10** to the Foundry version (`10 -> 11`).
 If PF2E broke things, change the `minimum` on **line 20** to the PF2E version (`4.0.0 -> 5.1.0`).
 If both of them broke things, change both.

 Time to upload everything!
 Open up **Github Desktop**.
 You should see it say something like `160+ changed files`.
 It's a lot, I know.

-- In the `Summary (required)` field, type in the version number you wrote into module.json, prepending it with a v, like so: `v2.0`
+- In the `Summary (required)` field, type in the version number you wrote into module.json, prepending it with a v, like so: `v2.0.5`

 - Due to the new Foundry format, it's much harder at a glance to see what content has changed.
-I like to use the `description` field to write my changelogs, and then copy and paste that when I do my release too.
+I like to use the `description` field to wrhte my changelogs, and then copy and paste that when I do my release too.
 This is optional.

 - Hit the `Commit to main` button!

 - When that's done, hit the `Push origin` button.

 - And when *that's* done, it's time to hit the `View on Github` button.
-You should see, once it's loaded, next to the README.md and packs folder, the text you put in `summary` i.e. `v2.0`
+You should see, once it's loaded, next to the README.md and packs folder, the text you put in `summary` i.e. `v2.0.5`

--
+- Hit the `Create a new release` button
+  - Choose a tag (set the name with the name used in your Summary, i.e. `v2.0.5` and then create new tag)
+  - Make the `Release title` your version number, same as the tag
+  - Try to accurately describe every change you made in the `Description` field, as the new Foundry update makes it a lot harder to accurately track our changes
+  - Once you're ready, `Publish your release`!

+Hopefully this should cover everything...?